Federal or private student loans? Which should you choose?

 Understanding how student loans work is essential for making decisions about for financing your college education and determining your financial future after you graduate.

-Applying for free money to attend college – grants and scholarships – is always the best bet.
+Applying for money to attend college – grants and scholarships – may be your best bet.
 Unfortunately, many students also have to take out loans to make ends meet.
 Two loan options are available:

 1. Federal student loans